Weggler/docu-ngsbem/_sources/intro.md

 ---

-Overall, the repository offers a **hands-on introduction to NGSBEm**, linking practical demos to a concise summary of the **theoretical foundations**.
+Overall, the repository offers a **hands-on introduction to NGSBEM**, linking practical demos to a concise summary of the **theoretical foundations**.
 Explore it on GitHub: [https://github.com/Weggler/docu-ngsbem](https://github.com/Weggler/docu-ngsbem).